capitalone/DataProfiler/README.md

                 * is_enabled - (Boolean) Enables or disables variance
             * histogram_and_quantiles - Generates a histogram and quantiles
             from the column values
+                * method - (String/List[String]) Designates preferred method for calculating histogram.
+                If left unspecified (None) the optimal method will be chosen.
+                If multiple specified (list) the optimal method will be chosen out of provided ones.
+                methods: 'auto', 'fd', 'doane', 'scott', 'rice', 'sturges', 'sqrt'
+                Note: 'auto' is used to choose optimally between 'fd' and 'sturges'
                 * is_enabled - (Boolean) Enables or disables histogram and quantiles
         * float - Options for the float columns
             * is_enabled - (Boolean) Enables or disables the float operations